 Crypto Ripple Currency: How it works

-Like Bitcoin, the Ripple is based on blockchain technology but the similarities stop there.
+Like Bitcoin, Ripple is based on blockchain technology but the similarities end there.
 The manufacturing process of Ripple is radically different from that of Bitcoin.

-Conversely, the Ripple, it was completely undermined at once, before being put on the market.
-100 billion units of XRP have been issued but only about 39 billion are in circulation:
+Conversely, the Ripple, it was completely mined at once, before being put on the market.
+100 billion units of XRP were thus issued but only around 39 billion are in circulation: